-How CIAM Tools Collect and Use Customer Data to Enable Customer LifeCycle Management and Enhance the Customer Experience
+How CIAM Tools Collect and Use Customer Data to Enable Customer Lifecycle Management and Enhance the Customer Experience

 CIAM tools collect customer data from a variety of sources at various stages of the user’s lifecycle.
 While the exact type and nature of the data can vary from industry to industry, we've collected a list of the top sources of customer data being collected and used today.